 |Clinical Response at TOC (n/N)§||189/199 (95.0%)||204/223 (91.5%)|

 |CI [-1.1%, 8.1%]|

 Complicated Urinary Tract Infections and Acute Uncomplicated Pyelonephritis

-In the Per Protocol population, the differences between ciprofloxacin extended-release tablet and the control arm in bacteriologic eradication rates at the TOC visit were not consistent between AUP and cUTI patients.
-The bacteriologic eradication rate for cUTI patients was higher in the ciprofloxacin extended-release tablet arm than in the control arm.
-For AUP patients, the bacteriologic eradication rate was lower in the ciprofloxacin extended-release tablet arm than in the control arm.
+In the Per Protocol population, the differences between ciprofloxacin extended-release tablets and the control arm in bacteriologic eradication rates at the TOC visit were not consistent between AUP and cUTI patients.
+The bacteriologic eradication rate for cUTI patients was higher in the ciprofloxacin extended-release tablets arm than in the control arm.
+For AUP patients, the bacteriologic eradication rate was lower in the ciprofloxacin extended-release tablets arm than in the control arm.
 This inconsistency was not observed between the two treatment groups for clinical cure rates.
-Clinical cure rates were 96.1% (198/206) and 92.1% (211/229) for ciprofloxacin extended-release tablet and the control arm, respectively.
+Clinical cure rates were 96.1% (198/206) and 92.1% (211/229) for ciprofloxacin extended-release tablets and the control arm, respectively.

-The bacterial eradication and clinical cure rates by infection type for ciprofloxacin extended-release tablet and the control arm at the TOC visit and their corresponding 97.5% confidence intervals for the differences between rates (ciprofloxacin extended-release tablet minus control arm) are given below for the Per Protocol population analysis:
+The bacterial eradication and clinical cure rates by infection type for ciprofloxacin extended-release tablets and the control arm at the TOC visit and their corresponding 97.5% confidence intervals for the differences between rates (ciprofloxacin extended-release tablets minus control arm) are given below for the Per Protocol population analysis:

 500 mg BID

 |Bacteriologic Eradication (by organism) at TOC (n/N)‡|